 Disney Cruise Line

-Disney Cruise Line has extended the suspension of all cruise operations until April 28, 2020.
+Disney Cruise Line suspends sailings of Disney Dream and Disney Fantasy through June 18, and Disney Magic through July 2.
+Disney Cruise Line is also canceling Disney Magic departures through July 2, 2020.
 Guests currently booked on affected sailings will be offered the choice of a cruise credit to be used for a future sailing within 15 months of their original sail date or a full refund.
 On April 6, Disney announced all Disney Wonder Canada sailings have been canceled through June.
 In light of this cancellation, Disney Cruise Line is offering your clients the choice of a 125% future cruise credit to be used for a future sailing within 15 months of their original sail date, or a full refund.